ysyk2021/building-strong-and-healthy-workplace-culture-a-guide-to-creating-a-thriving-work-environment/src/chapter-1-3.md

-# Chapter 3: The Benefits of a Strong and Healthy Workplace Culture

 A strong and healthy workplace culture is an essential ingredient for organizational success.
 Workplace culture influences every aspect of an organization, from employee satisfaction and engagement to productivity and performance.
 Here are some of the key benefits of a strong and healthy workplace culture: